-Then, the discussion around essentiality comes into play: Is it or is it not essential to organic handling?
+Regarding essentiality, the Handling Subcommittee discussed whether or not this material is essential to organic handling.
 Part of the original discussion was based on the belief that this material would replace currently used "organic" materials (organic milk, eggs, cream, etc.) or practices.
 While that is partially true, it is not the petitioner's reason for seeking to add Whole Algal Flour to the National List.
 The primary reason is to provide handlers with an option, so that they might be able to provide those organic consumers with allergen concerns to eggs and/or dairy products, an alternative choice of a non-allergenic option to their finished goods.
 It would also help provide an alternative to those looking for a vegetarian or vegan alternative in organic consumer goods.
 Is there currently an alternative for this material based on its intended use?
 The answer is no. Does this material offer something to a handler currently not accessible to their manufacturing process?
 The answer is possibly.
 Could this material be considered essential to a handler to formulate a lower in calorie, low fat, vegan, or a non-allergenic alternative to what is currently being manufactured?
 The answer could then be considered possibly yes.
 While there will be differences of opinion, we must look at what this material could provide the organic community if it were listed, versus the consequences if it is not allowed.